didillysquat/VTK2022/README.md

 > **Exercise 3**: Install the ENA File Downloader in your home directory and make sure you can get it to execute.

-We will work with this program later on to down load data.
+We will work with this program later on to download data.
 But first, let's meet another option for installing programs: [Conda](https://conda.io/projects/conda/en/latest/index.html) - a package manager that allows you to create multiple environments, often specific to a given project or analysis, that can have different packages and programs installed in them.

 See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for managing environmens with conda.
 Conda can be installed in your home directory without root access (sudo access) and enables you to install programs locally.

 > **Exercise 3**: Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) in your sequana home directory.
 If you're not sure which options to select, ask!
 Once it's installed you'll need to start a new ssh session.

 Great!
 We now have the ability to create environments and install programs locally using the 'conda' command.
-We will use conda later on.

 > **Exercise 4**: Create a new environment called `kallisto_env` and in it install:
 > - [kallisto](https://anaconda.org/bioconda/kallisto)
 >
 > Verify that you can run kallisto

+We will use this environment later on.
 ## Part 3: Fetching data, directory permissions and working with symlinks
 Now it's time to get some data.